 Karnataka PGCET 2020 Exam Pattern

-Karnataka PGCET is an offline exam i.e. Paper & Pen-based Test (PPT).
+The Karnataka PGCET 2020 is an offline exam i.e. Paper & Pen-based Test (PPT).
 Karnataka PGCET 2020 exam question paper has two sections.
 Each of the paper is designed to test the knowledge of candidates in their subject specialization.
+The exam pattern of Karnataka PGCET is tabulated below.

-Question & Duration: Questions will be of objective type MCQ's and time is given to complete test will be 2 hours 30 minutes i.e. 150 Minutes.
+Type of question & duration: All the questions will be of objective type Multiple Choice Questions (MCQ), and the time given to complete the test will be 2 hours 30 minutes i.e. 150 Minutes.

-Marks: Question paper of Karnataka PGCET will have 100 marks in total, each and every answer correct answer will fetch 1 mark and there is no negative marking in the exam.
+- Each and every answer correct answer will fetch 1 mark and there is no negative marking for incorrect response in the exam.
+Since there is no negative marking candidates can use this as an advantage by attending all questions.

-Following table contains course wise marks distribution in the PGCET examination.
+The following table contains course wise marks distribution in the Karnataka PGCET 2020 examination.

 |Course||Parts||Number of Questions||Marks|